natematias/upworthy-archive/index.md

 * **Computer Science** research in machine learning and cybersecurity
 * **Meta-scientific questions** about the knowledge from behavioral experiments and how useful they are at predicting future outcomes

+## How do I cite the archive?
+If you use the archive, please cite the data descriptor we have published with Nature Scientific Data:
+* Matias, J., Munger, K., Le Quere, M.A., Ebersole, C. (2021) [The Upworthy Research Archive, a time series of 32,487 experiments in U.S. media](https://doi.org/10.1038/s41597-021-00934-7).
+Nature Scientific Data.

 ## How can I learn more about Upworthy?
 We suggest the following references:
 * Karpf, D. (2016). **[Analytic activism: Digital listening and the new political strategy](https://global.oup.com/academic/product/analytic-activism-9780190266134?cc=us&lang=en&)**.
 Oxford University Press.